Difference between handmade and machine-made rugs

 • 01 April 2021

-It’s hard to tell the difference between handmade and machine-made rugs, especially if you don’t have much experience with rugs.
+It's hard to tell the difference between handmade and machine-made rugs, especially if you don't have much experience with rugs.
 But, after reading this blog completely, you will become a professional.
-The three main differences between both rugs are the fringe, the back, and the edge finishing of the rug.
+The three main differences between the two rugs are the fringe, the back, and the edge finishing of the rug.
 These three elements will tell you about the manufacturing process of the rug.

 How to find the difference between handmade and machine-made rugs

 The fringes of the rugs can show you quickly if the rug is handmade or not.
 The characteristics of the fringe indicate whether it's machine-made or not.
-If the fringe is an extension of the rugs, then you can easily find out that it is a handmade rug, wherein if the fringe is added afterward then it is a machine-made rug.
+If the fringe is an extension of the rugs, then you can easily find out that it is a handmade custom rug, wherein if the fringe is added afterwards, then it is a machine-made rug.

 We are sure that after reading all these differences between handmade and machine-made rugs, everyone can easily choose the handmade or machine-made rugs as per their requirements.